slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 ## On maths and computers

 <!--
+> *"Mathematics is principally a tool to meditate, rather than to compute."  -- Nassim  Taleb in Fooled by Randomness*

+-- x\@alz_zyd_] * Intelligence is now free and the golden age of the nerd is over -- x\@arpitrage] * Nerds had one brief moment in the sun and immediately invented their replacements -- x\@drdominicng] * Chess is 30 years ahead of every other profession in dealing with AI.
+The best case study we have for what’s coming.
+4 lessons: 1.
+Human-AI collaboration had a 15-year shelf life in chess.
+"Human in the loop" is a phase.
+In 2005, two amateurs with laptops beat grandmasters and supercomputers by combining human + machine input better.
+By 2026, adding a human to an engine makes it play worse.
+2. Magnus Carlsen - the best player alive - deliberately uses AI less than his competitors.
+AI-prepped ideas collapse the moment something unexpected happens - The opponent plays a weird move. - The client pushes back.- The investor asks a question you didn’t anticipate.
+3. Building skills without AI makes you a better AI user later.
+The current world champion trained without engines for years.
+You can’t supervise AI in a domain you never learned to think in yourself.
+4. AI makes it hard to tell who’s cheating - Did they write that essay? - Did they build that portfolio? - Did they solve that take-home or did ChatGPT?
+The interview question changes from "what did you produce?" to "can you think in front of me?" -> @JoseFerreiraEDU - Chess may seem strong evidence b/c 30 yrs ahead.
+It’s actually weakest possible evidence b/c it’s zero-sum perfect information game, all permutations knowable in advance.
+Writing fiction has infinite permutations both in how it’s created & received.
+Humans will be in loop forever
+-- x\@getjonwithit] * I think one of the conclusions we should draw from the tremendous success of LLMs is how much of human knowledge and society exists at very low levels of Kolmogorov complexity.
-+ x@naval -- Show me your axioms and I’ll show you your conclusions.
+-- x\@naval] * Show me your axioms and I’ll show you your conclusions.
+-- x\@naval] * UI is pre-AI.
-+ x@nivi -- The funny thing is incompressible = compressed.
+-- x\@nivi] * The funny thing is incompressible = compressed.
-+ x@nntaleb -- The more something is perceived as stable, the worse the fall.
+-- x\@nntaleb] * The more something is perceived as stable, the worse the fall.
+-- x\@pmddomingos] * AI is the universal solvent.
+-- x\@pmddomingos] * Humans are the gut bacteria of super-intelligence.
-+ x@pmddomingos -- Intelligence is heuristics + compute.
+-- x\@pmddomingos] * Intelligence is heuristics + compute.
 Don’t mistake more compute for better heuristics.
+-- x\@pmddomingos] * The mind is complex.
+The heart is simple.
+-- x\@pmddomingos] * Who would have thought that AI would be hardware’s revenge?
+-- x\@rishabrao_] * Nerds still have bigger context window
-+ x@superintoit -- look at your actions to determine your axioms. reverse engineered authenticity
+-- x\@superintoit] * look at your actions to determine your axioms. reverse engineered authenticity -- x\@victorianoi] * In 20 years, vibe coders will look at the Linux kernel repo the way we look at the pyramids.
+In awe, unable to imagine how they managed to drag all those giant stones and pile them up in the middle of the desert.
+-- x\@wisdomtldr] * Do LLMs imply the triumph of the ’generalists’?
+-- x\@wisdomtldr] * People are just sophisticated stochastic parrots.
-+ x@yacineMTB -- LLMs turn 10x engineers into 1000x engineers, and 1x engineers into 0.1x engineers
+-- x\@yacinemtb] * LLMs turn 10x engineers into 1000x engineers, and 1x engineers into 0.1x engineers

++ People see «AI» and they attribute some sci-fi thing to it when it’s just search and optimization.
+Always has been, and if you paid attention in CS class, you know the limits of those things.  -- geohot
++ nerds killed themselves, again
++ It’s why LLMs are also lacking in true creativity.
+Creativity is normalizing the edge cases, something that cannot be done by regression to the mean.
-- 90% of webapps are database frontends. / There is no cloud.
++ 90% of webapps are database frontends. / There is no cloud.
 It’s just someone else’s computer. / a fundamental rule of technology: There is no third ecosystem
-- hash is a fingerprint of an amount of information.
++ hash is a fingerprint of an amount of information.
 SHA256 -> 64 characters
-- Top dev skills: Ability to ignore new tools and technologies; Taste for simplicity; Good code deletion skills; Humility.
++ Top dev skills: Ability to ignore new tools and technologies; Taste for simplicity; Good code deletion skills; Humility.
-- blockchains are not personal-computing operational systems; they are social systems.
++ blockchains are not personal-computing operational systems; they are social systems.

-alan perlis -- 1.
-One man’s constant is another man’s variable. alan perlis -- 21.
-Optimization hinders evolution. alan perlis -- 58.
++ alan perlis -- 1.
+One man’s constant is another man’s variable.
++ alan perlis -- 21.
+Optimization hinders evolution.
++ alan perlis -- 58.
 Fools ignore complexity.
 Pragmatists suffer it.
 Some can avoid it.
-Geniuses remove it. alan perlis -- 105.
-You can’t communicate complexity, only an awareness of it. alan perlis -- 120.
+Geniuses remove it.
++ alan perlis -- 105.
+You can’t communicate complexity, only an awareness of it.
++ alan perlis -- 120.
 Adapting old programs to fit new machines usually means adapting new machines to behave like old ones.
 -->

 > *"We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins."